Employer: UnitingCare Queensland

 The role will include engaging men who use violence, with a strong focus on safety for women and their children, using safety, accountability and responsibility frameworks.
 The position includes conducting individual intake and assessments with male clients to determine their eligibility and suitability for the sixteen week Men Choosing Change (MCC) group program.
 The role requires ongoing risk assessments for the safety of women and children in partnership with the Women’s Advocacy and Children’s Counselling services.

-We are seeking Men’s Domestic and Family Violence Facilitator and Counsellor’s to work Permanently Part Time and/or on a Contract basis until December to deliver groups in Gympie, Sunshine Coast and Moreton Bay.
+We are seeking a Men’s Domestic and Family Violence Facilitator and Counsellor to work Part Time across Gympie and the Sunshine Coast.

 What do you need to be successful in this role?

 - Tertiary qualifications (minimum Bachelor) in a relevant human services field, with registration or eligible membership with an appropriate professional body (e.g. AASW, APS, PACFA Member Association)

 - Exceptional skills and knowledge in the area of Domestic and Family Violence

 - Significant knowledge and skilled application of frameworks and practice models which encourage attitudinal and behavioural changes

 - Ability to work therapeutically with adults experiencing complex issues from a broad range of intellectual abilities, motivational levels, health profiles and cultural and socio-economic backgrounds

 - Experience working with mandated or potentially resistant clients preferred but not essential